Loughton: Geography

-Between 1839 and 31 March 2000 policing and crime prevention was provided by the Metropolitan Police.
-From 1 April 2000 responsibilities were transferred to the Essex Police following the creation of the Greater London Authority.
-Telephone numbers in the town have the London (020) area code.

-Demography
+Demographics

 At the 2021 census, Loughton had a population of 33,353, an increase from 31,106 in 2011.

 The 2021 census showed that 73.5% of the town's population identified as White British.
 In 2016, Loughton was assessed by the Policy Exchange as the third best ethnically integrated town in the country.

 Politics

 Loughton Urban District Council, established in 1900 was based at Lopping Hall.
 The area became part of Chigwell Urban District in 1933 and remained as such until 1974, when Epping Forest District Council was created.
 Loughton Town Council was established in 1996.
 The Town Council consists of 22 councillors representing 7 wards, elected for a four-year term.
 The Town Council started off in temporary accommodation, but in 2000 moved to offices on the newly constructed Buckingham Court in Rectory Lane.
 In 2017, the council moved to the newly redesignated Loughton Library and Town Hall in the town centre.

 At district council level, Loughton is represented by two councillors from each of the 7 wards, elected for a four-year term.
 At county council level, Loughton is split between three divisions, Buckhurst Hill & Loughton South, Chigwell & Loughton Broadway, and Loughton Central, each returning one councillor elected for a four-year term.

 Loughton has been part of the Epping Forest parliamentary constituency since its creation in 1974.